 Architecture Decision Records

 Architecture Decision Records (ADRs) document the decisions behind your architecture.
-They're the historical record of why your system is built the way it is — captured once, immutable after acceptance, and compiled into directives Claude follows every session.
+They're the historical record of why your system is built the way it is — captured once, immutable after acceptance, and compiled into directives the model follows every session.

 ADRs were formalized by Michael Nygard in 2011 as lightweight records of significant architectural decisions.
 The format has since been adopted widely — Joel Parker Henderson maintains a comprehensive collection of templates and examples.

-edikt adopts ADRs as a first-class governance artifact and extends them with a compile pipeline that transforms decisions into enforcement directives Claude follows automatically.
+edikt adopts ADRs as a first-class governance artifact and extends them with a compile pipeline that transforms decisions into enforcement directives the model follows automatically.

 ADRs vs Invariant Records vs Guidelines